CPSC-491/Barrage/README.md

 # Barrage

 # Description
-Barrage is a 2D Tower Defense game with trivia questions that aims to improve user's knowledge and what they know.
+Barrage is a 2D Tower Defense game with trivia questions that aim to improve users' knowledge and what they know.
 With multiple different types of troops, users can have fun experimenting with different map layouts and troop placements.

 # Installation